bimobject/docs/docs/documentation/getting-started/workflow-overview.md

 A packaging is all materials that are used to package a product.

 An example of a packaging for an **armchair** could be **cardboard**, **plastic wrapping** and **pallet**.

-:::danger TODO:

-    - Reusable packaging?
-    - Who do you request packaging from?
-    - Can you create packaging yourself?

 :::